 Section 17.
 EFFECTIVE DATE.
-This Ordinance relates to the lavying and collecting of a County transactions and use tax and shall take effect immediately upon approval of the electorate.
+This Ordinance relates to the levying and collecting of a County transactions and use tax and shall take effect immediately upon approval of the electorate.

 Section 18.
 TERMINATION DATE.
-The authority to levy the fax imposed by this Ordinance shall expire on March 31, 2031.
+The authority to levy the fax imposed by this Ordinance shall explice on March 31, 2031.

-PASSED.AND ADOPTED.by.line Board of Supervisors of the County of Sonoma, State of California, an July 18, 2006, by the following vote:
+PASSED AND ADORTED by the Board of Supervisors of the County of Sonoma, State of California, on July 18, 2006, by the following vote: